Implement a Career site with Kenjo

 With Kenjo, you can create and set up a customized career site for your organization.
 We offer four options to implement your career site:

-Solution 1: Create career site with Kenjo subdomain
+Solution 1: Create a career site with a Kenjo subdomain

 The easiest way to set up your career site is to use the Career Builder feature.
 In this case, Kenjo will host your career site.
 The career site URL will be "https://your_subdomain.kenjo.io/" and cannot be customized or masked.
-On your company website, you can add a button with the URL to the career site under Kenjo's subdomain.
+On your company website, you can add a button called "Careers" and link it to the career site under Kenjo's subdomain.

 • The career builder in Kenjo is dynamic and practical.
 You can easily choose the different elements you want to include on your career site.

-• Candidates are taken away from your company site experience to a Kenjo hosted site.
+• Candidates are taken away from your company's site experience to a site hosted on Kenjo.

-• Create your career site in Kenjo in Settings > Recruiting > Settings > Career builder.
-You can find a complete explanation on how to do this in the following article: Set up your Career site.
+• Create your career site in Kenjo in Settings > Recruiting > Settings > Career Builder.
+You can find a complete explanation of how to do this in the following article: Set up your Career Site.

 Solution 2: Add an iFrame for job listings to your own subdomain